CindyJS/CindyJS/ref/MIDI_Functions.md

 Each track may be associated with one player of a band.
 CindyScript offers a statement `midiaddtrack(…)` that silently adds a track to the sequencer without immediately playing it.
 All added track can be played by invoking the `midistart()` command.
-The following piece of code shows how our Rock rhythm can be combined with the "Oh, when the saints" melody to give a rocky version of this traditional piece of music.
+The following piece of code shows how our Rock rhythm can be combined with the “Oh, when the saints” melody to give a rocky version of this traditional piece of music.
 There are some specialties that will be explained in a moment.

     > midichannel(3,instrument->57);